 - On-site visit conducted by the ACPEinc team.

-- Preliminary draft report sent to institute or program for review, corrections and comments.
+- Preliminary draft report sent to program for review, corrections and comments.

 - Final report written by the ACPEinc with notification of approval and member listing on the ACPEinc.org web site.